mikecann/mikecann.co.uk/public/posts/unit-testing-with-unity-ash-and-unity-test-tools/post.md

 I have added some tests to the [Unity Asteroids](https://github.com/mikecann/UnityAshteroids) example game.
 Lets take a look at one of the simpler systems as an example, the DeathThroesSystem:

 [code lang="csharp"]
-public class DeathThroesSystem : NodelessSystem&lt;DeathThroes, Entity, Audio&gt;
+public class DeathThroesSystem : NodelessSystem<DeathThroes, Entity, Audio>
 {
 public DeathThroesSystem()
 {